 6. Which Countries Are Crossed By The Nile

 River Nile's drainage basin covers 11 countries.
-Tanzania, Uganda, Rwanda, Burundi, DRC, Kenya, South Sudan, Ethiopia, Eritrea, Sudan, Egypt.
+Tanzania, Uganda, Rwanda, Burundi, DRC, Kenya, South Sudan, Ethiopia, Eritrea, Sudan, and Egypt.
 Rivers and lake in all these countries drain their waters into the Nile.

 The following countries are Strictly crossed by the Nile river, and the 2 major tributaries.
-Uganda, South Sudan, Ethiopia, Sudan, Egypt.
+Uganda, South Sudan, Ethiopia, Sudan, and Egypt.

 7. Who Discovered The Nile?